fommil/fpmortals/manuscript/introduction.md

 determinism and purity, and input validation is easier to isolate with totality.

-The kinds of things that break these properties are *side effects*, e.g. accessing or changing mutable state (e.g. generating random numbers, maintaining a `var` in a class), communicating with external resources (e.g. files or network lookup), or throwing exceptions.
+The kinds of things that break these properties are *side effects*: accessing or changing mutable state (e.g. generating random numbers, maintaining a `var` in a class), communicating with external resources (e.g. files or network lookup), or throwing exceptions.

 But in Scala, we perform side effects all the time.
-A call to `println` will perform I/O and a call to `asString` on a `Http` instance will speak to a web server.
+A call to `log.info` will perform I/O and a call to `asString` on a `Http` instance will speak to a web server.
 It's fair to say that typical Scala is **not** FP.